matijaerceg/mister-fbshot/README.md

-# fbshot - Save the MiSTer's Linux framebuffer as a PNG
+# mister-fbshot - Save the MiSTer's framebuffer as a PNG

 Take a screenshot of the MiSTer's *own* screens — the menu, the wallpaper, and apps like MisterZine that draw their own interface.
 The MiSTer's built-in